ewang2002/ewang2002/README.md

 Currently,
 - I'm working on several personal projects relating to UCSD's enrollment system.

-Later on,
-- I will be a software engineer intern this coming Fall 2023 and possibly Winter 2024.
-- I will be taking the Fall 2023 quarter off from UCSD, and will not be on-campus during said quarter.
+- I'm a software engineer intern and will be taking the Fall 2023 quarter off from UCSD.

 <details>
 <summary>More Information.</summary>